跳到主要内容

 Using HTML Buttons

-• Drag & drop a button into a Command context, assign a name, and choose its style by double-clicking on it:
+• Drag & drop a button into a Command HMI environment and assign a name.

 • Follow these steps again for the flows requests_right_indication and requests_no_turning_indication.